Michael-Reefe/Loki.jl/README.md

 ![NGC7469_aperture_plot](./figures/NGC7469_aperture_plot.png)

 ### vii.
 FITS Files
-There are two main categories of output FITS files: parameter maps (2D) and model cubes (3D).
-AS the names suggest, the parameter maps contain 2D maps of each model parameter for each spaxel, and the model cubes contain the full 3D models decomposed into the individual model components, evaluated at the same points as the data.
+There are two main categories of output FITS files: parameter maps (2D; `_parameter_maps.fits`, `_parameter_errs_low.fits`, `_parameter_errs_upp.fits`) and model cubes (3D; `_full_model.fits`).
+As the names suggest, the parameter maps contain 2D maps of each model parameter (and the lower/upper uncertainties, if bootstrapping) for each spaxel, and the model cubes contain the full 3D models decomposed into the individual model components, evaluated at the same points as the data.

 The parameter maps are organized as follows.
 Each model parameter has its own Header Data Unit (HDU) named appropriately, with a 2D shape corresponding to the spatial axes of the input data.
 An example of what this might look like, showing the names, dimensions, and formats of each HDU, is given below:
 ```